A quiet moment in the Kejimkujik backcountry © Parks Canada/K. Oliver

 - Payments for all reservations must be made with any major credit cards.

-- If you cannot make your trip at the time you have reserved, you will be refunded all camping fees (less the reservation fee and a cancellation fee), as long as you notify the Visitor Centre no less than three days preceding your reserved date of arrival.
+- If you cannot make your trip at the time you have reserved, you will be refunded all camping fees (less the reservation fee and a cancellation fee), as long as you notify the Parks Canada Reservation Service no less than three days preceding your reserved date of arrival.
 If you wish to make a change or an addition to your reservation, you will be required to pay a modification fee.

 - Reservations not claimed on the scheduled date of arrival will be cancelled by noon of the following day.